PDXChinese/pdxchinese.github.io/_pages/hrsn.md

 ---
-title: "健康相关社会需求”（HRSN）项目"
+title: "健康相关社会需求（HRSN）项目"
 permalink: /hrsn/
 ---

-We help individuals and families who qualify for Oregon Medicaid’s Health-Related Social Needs (HRSN) program stay in safe, stable housing.
+We help individuals and families who qualify for Oregon Medicaid’s **Health-Related Social Needs (HRSN)** program stay in safe, stable housing.
 If you live in Multnomah, Washington, Clackamas, Marion, Polk, or Lane County, our team is here to support you.
 Our services are designed to honor your cultural background and meet your unique needs.
 We offer:

 >Friendly outreach and engagement